Editorial: Microsoft Should Extend Free Windows 7/2008 Updates Beyond 2020

 - To accommodate the additional burden, healthcare organisations may be deploying retired equipment with Windows 7 and that creates a security risk in a sector that simply cannot tolerate those risks.

 - Worldwide supply of new laptops, desktops and servers will be constrained due to reductions in manufacturing capacity so replacing Windows 7/2008 systems with Windows 10/2019 will slow.

 - Microsoft has announced that Education and Enterprise editions of Windows 10 1709 will receive updates for another six months.
 Thus Microsoft already realises that extending the end-of-life of an operating system relieves an administration burden on IT helpdesks and makes the wider ecosystem safer.

-- Beginning May 2020, Microsoft will change their servicing model to concentrate on security updates and will skip the so-called C and D updates which are general-purpose cumulative updates.
+- Beginning May 2020, Microsoft will change their servicing model to concentrate on security updates and will skip the so-called C and D updates which are mostly “preview” updates for early adopters and testing.
 Thus Microsoft realises the need to focus on security and reduce the burden on IT administrators.

-- Microsoft are already building and testing security updates for Windows 7/2008.
+- Microsoft are already building and testing security updates for Windows 7/2008 R2 for ESU customers.
 Making them available to everyone will not require any additional effort.